This DIY Photo display board is easy to make and looks amazing for display photos without damaging them! A great idea for renters, as well!

 One of the challenges of renting was turning our rental apartments into a home that felt personal.
 I never realized how much I took for granted my ability to paint and drill holes in the wall whenever I wanted.
 When we were renting, I missed painting.
 And gosh darn, I missed drilling holes in the wall!
 All you renters…you hear me!

 This photo display only requires 1 nail hole because the canvas is very light.
 1 nail hole for 30 photo’s…win!!
 Better yet, use Command Hooks for the win!

 Tip: Apply the same filter (I use Afterlight on my Iphone for filters and photo editing) to each of the photos.
 This will give you a uniform, artsy look for your display.
 I’m a big fan of the vintage filters.

 - 2′ by 4′ canvas (easily found at a craft store.
 Watch for sales to keep this cost down!)

 - photos (I used small squares of Instagram photos)

 - optional: craft paint and brush

 - Put your images into the clips (so that you have a better visual of the finished product) and lay out your images and clips how you want them to be for your finished photo board.
-I went 4 across and used only 28 of the 30 images that came in my timeshel).
+I went 4 across and used 28 images.
+The size of your images will dictate how many across you can do.).